AIMS-Ghana/python-course/_topic/01/hw.md

 a: ..., p: ...
 {% endhighlight %}

-The `basic_shapes.py` file imports those other files, so you will need to examine it to know what function names to use.
+The `basic_shapes.py` file imports those other files, and then uses *functions* from them.
+You will need to figure out how to define functions in Python (and examine `basic_shapes.py` to know what function names to use).

 As you work through this homework, you should consider committing your incremental progress.
 For example, when you get the input parsing working for triangles: